 Application Process

-Participation in LEAD Greater Williamsburg requires a serious commitment of time and energy, though we can guarantee it's worth every bit of your personal investment!
-The ideal candidates demonstrate a clear interest in community service.
+Participation in LEAD Greater Williamsburg is an investment in yourself and your community.
+It requires a serious commitment of time and energy, though we can guarantee it's absolutely worth it!
+The goal of this program is to develop leaders who will use their knowledge and influence to enhance our community and build strong connections within and across sectors.
+The ideal candidates demonstrate a clear interest in exploring and sharpening their own leadership skills, as well as a strong interest in community service.
 Your employer/sponsor must formally agree to permit you to make the significant time commitment, as outlined in the Program Commitments section below.

 We would also like to include the following reminder: A fully completed application must be submitted to be considered.